MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/navigate-teams.md

 ## Who can be a Guest in Teams?
 A guest is someone who isn't an employee, or member of your organization.
 They don't have a work account with your organization.
 For example, guests may include partners, vendors, suppliers, or consultants.

-Anyone who is not part of your organization can be [added as guest in Teams](https://docs.microsoft.com/MicrosoftTeams/guest-access#how-a-guest-becomes-a-member-of-a-team).
-This means that anyone with a business account (that is, an Azure Active Directory account) or consumer email account (e.g., outlook.com, gmail.com, etc) can participate as a guest in Teams with access to teams and channel experiences.
+Anyone who isn't part of your organization can be [added as guest in Teams](https://docs.microsoft.com/MicrosoftTeams/guest-access#how-a-guest-becomes-a-member-of-a-team).
+This means that anyone with a business account (that is, an Azure Active Directory account) or consumer email account (for example, outlook.com, gmail.com, so on) can participate as a guest in Teams with access to teams and channel experiences.

 >[!NOTE]
 > Before guests can join a team, guest access must be enabled by an admin in Teams.